MedFlyt/zol/packages/zol-tutorial/Tutorial.md

 ## Frequently Asked Questions

+### Can Zol be used with JavaScript

+It should work but is not recommended.
+You should use TypeScript to get the full benefits of static type checking and IDE autocomplete.

 ### Why can't Zol automatically create tables?
 Why doesn't Zol do migrations?

 Zol's purpose is to be a replacement for SQL for querying and manipulating data.